venkatnarendra767/VSD_workshop/README.md

 # VSD_workshop
 👤 About Me

 Hi!
-I'm Venkata Narendra, currently exploring VLSI and Physical Design.
+I'm Venkata Narendra Reddy Yaramala, currently exploring VLSI and Physical Design.
 This repository is created to organize and track my work for the Digital VLSI SoC Design course.

 🎓 Course Details